aaronbloomfield/ccc/hws/tokens/index.md

 1. Your contract MUST be in a file called `TokenCC.sol`.
 2. You must put your name and userid as the second line of the file (right after the SPDX line).
-3. Your contract opening line MUST be: `contract TokenCC is ITokenCC, ERC20 {`; this will inherit the other contracts and interfaces (Context, IERC20, ERC20, and IERC165).
+3. Your contract opening line MUST be: `contract TokenCC is ITokenCC, ERC20 {`; this will inherit the other contracts and interfaces (Context, IERC20, IERC20Metadata, ERC20, and IERC165).
 4. The pragma line should be: `pragma solidity ^0.8.16;`.
-5. You are NOT to submit any of the *files* for the interfaces above (Context.sol, IERC20.sol, ITokenCC.sol, or IERC165.sol), nor the ERC20.sol file.
+5. You are NOT to submit any of the *files* for the interfaces above (Context.sol, IERC20.sol, IERC20Metadata.sol, ITokenCC.sol, or IERC165.sol), nor the ERC20.sol file.
 And don't include the code from those files in your TokenCC.sol file.
 You should `import` them in `TokenCC.sol` as such: `import "./ITokenCC.sol";` and `import "./ERC20.sol";` -- those two files import all the other contracts and interfaces.
-The necessary files will be put into the appropriate directory on Gradescope when it attempts to compile your program.
+The necessary files will be put into the appropriate directory on Gradescope when it compiles your program.
-6. You should not submit any files other than the `TokenCC.sol` file for this part of the assignment; all your code must be in that `TokenCC.sol` file.
-7. You cannot edit the [ERC20.sol](ERC20.sol.html) ([src](ERC20.sol)) file -- any changes have to go into your `TokenCC.sol` file.
+6. You cannot edit the [ERC20.sol](ERC20.sol.html) ([src](ERC20.sol)) file -- any changes have to go into your `TokenCC.sol` file.

 Your task is to create a `TokenCC.sol` file with a `TokenCC` contract.
 Some notes:

 - You have to define the name and symbol when the constructor is called -- you can do this by calling the base class (`ERC20`) constructor that takes two parameters -- to see how to do this, look at [this lecture slide](../../slides/tokens.html#/erc20constructor) and the [Arguments for Base Constructors](https://docs.soliditylang.org/en/v0.8.13/contracts.html#arguments-for-base-constructors) section of the Solidity language reference.
-- You also have to define public variables `name`, `symbol`, and `decimals`, even though you included the first two in the ERC20 constructor call.
-(Doing it this way avoids inheritance issues).
-These variables should be `constant`, `public`, and `override`.
+Defining them via this method means you don't have to create a `name()` method nor a `name` public variable (and likewise for `symbol()` and `symbol`).
+- You cannot define a public variable for `decimals` because of peculiarities of Solidity inheritance; it has to be a function.
 - Keep in mind that, because the `_mint()` function is `internal`, it can only be called from code you write.
 So your constructor should mint for you a reasonable amount of the cryptocurrency.
-- You have to implement the `supportsInterface()` method to fulfill the requirements of the [IERC165.sol](IERC165.sol.html) ([src](IERC165.sol)) contract; remember that your code supports *three* interfaces: `IERC165`, `IERC20`, and `ITokenCC`
+- You have to implement the `supportsInterface()` method to fulfill the requirements of the [IERC165.sol](IERC165.sol.html) ([src](IERC165.sol)) contract; remember that your code supports *four* interfaces: `IERC165`, `IERC20`, `IERC20Metadata`, and `ITokenCC`
-    - It also extends `Context`, but there are no `external` or `public` methods in `Context`, so there is no interface there to support.
+    - Your contract also extends `Context`, but there are no `external` or `public` methods in `Context`, and it's an abstract contract, so there is no interface there to support.
 - You have to implement a `requestFunds()` function that does nothing other than `revert()` -- we will be using that function in a future assignment, which is why it is in this interface.
+- Your `decimals()` function will override a method defined in two ancestors in the inheritance tree -- `ERC20` and `IERC20Metadata`.
+You have to use a form of `override` that specifies the multiple items being overridden, as shown [here](../../slides/solidity.html#/multioverride).

-Minting considerations:
+Implementation considerations:

 - How many decimals you pick is up to you.
 Ethereum uses 18; Bitcoin uses 8.
 To make this a bit more sane for us to manage, let's choose a number between 8 and 12 (inclusive).
 - How many coins you mint is up to you.
 We would recommend no less than 100 coins, and it *must* be at least 50 coins.
 On the other end of the spectrum, [SHIB](https://coinmarketcap.com/currencies/shiba-inu/) -- a token cryptocurrency on Ethereum -- minted 549,063,278,876,302 (yes, $5.5 \ast 10^{14}$) coins.
+	- A million coins, or a billion coins, is not unreasonable here
 	- Keep in mind the amount you are specifying in the mint call is $x \ast 10^d$ where $x$ is how many coins you want to mint and $d$ is the number of decimal places.
 So if you want to mint 100 coins, and you are using 10 decimal places, then the amount to mint is 1,000,000,000,000.

 Be sure to thoroughly test this in Remix!
 Remember that you have multiple accounts in the Javascript deployment environment, so you can transfer your new cryptocurrency back and forth.
 Just switch the account in the "Account" drop-down list to initiate a transaction from a different account.